Scott Bellis

 Scott Bellis is a Vancouver-based Canadian actor, director and theatre instructor.
 He has been working out of Vancouver since 1987.
 He was appointed as President of Canadian Actors' Equity Association in November 2017, having served as Councillor since 2012.

 He is a founding member and Artistic Associate at Bard on the Beach Shakespeare Festival.

 His television appearances have included Vancouver-based series such as The X-Files (as Max Fenig), The Dead Zone and MacGyver.

 Training

 Bellis attended Studio 58 at Langara College in January 1985, graduating in 1987.
-He now teaches Scene Study and Acting Fundamentals at Studio 58, and is currently the lead instructor for the Arts Club's annual Actor's Intensive.
+He is the director and an instructor for the Arts Club's annual Actor's Intensive.

 Bard on the Beach

 Scott Bellis first joined Bard on the Beach for their inaugural season in 1990, as an actor and supporter.
 He is considered one of the original founding members and has been involved in over 40 productions with the company.
 He became an Artistic Associate of Bard in 2004.